-- Remind each child often that he or she is loved.
-Let your children know you respect all their feelings, even the angry thoughts.
+- Remind each child often that they are loved.
+Let your children know you respect all their feelings, even the angry ones.

 - Involve your children in getting ready for the new baby to come home.

 - Tell older children early that you are bringing a new baby into the home.
 This gives them more time to prepare.

 - If an older child has to move to a new room, make the move early.

-- Let the older child "help" with baby's care and be sure to give lots of praise (Picture 2).
-But, never leave the baby alone with a toddler.
+- Let the older child help with baby's care and be sure to give lots of praise.
+However, NEVER leave the baby alone with a toddler.

-- If possible, space your children 2 to 3 years apart.
+- If possible, have your children 2 to 3 years apart.

 - If children continue to have problems adjusting, think about getting professional counseling.

 How to Manage Sibling Rivalry

 Sibling rivalry is not all bad.
-In fact, it can be helpful because it can teach children how to understand other people’s points of view, compromise and solve problems.
-Parents should not get too involved in their children's arguments.
-Parents cannot force children to get along but they can teach them problem-solving skills and cooperation.
+In fact, it can be helpful.
+It can teach children how to understand other people’s points of view, compromise and solve problems.
+Parents should not get too involved in their children's arguments unless there is risk of physical harm.
+Whenever possible, parents should encourage them to resolve the problem themselves.

 Here are some ways to manage sibling rivalry:

-- Be a role model to teach your child positive problem-solving skills.
+- Be a role model.
+Teach your child positive problem-solving skills.

 - Praise your children when they are working hard and following directions.
 This helps build their self-confidence.

 - Listen to your children and their needs.

-- Spend time with your children to reassure them that they are loved.
+- Spend time with your children.
+Let them know that they are loved.

 - Avoid situations that may lead to jealousy.